scottlowry/ScottLowryNet/README.md

 ## 🚀 Deployment

 This site is automatically deployed from the `main` branch using [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static/).
 See the deployment workflow [here](https://github.com/scottlowry/ScottLowry.net/actions).

-## 🛡️ Security & Privacy

-- Email obfuscated with client-side JavaScript
-- Cloudflare DNS used for custom domain and protection